-A major part of the getting contracts approved is that they get to the right people in a fast enough amount of time.
+A major part of getting contracts approved is that they get to the right people in a fast enough amount of time.
 By not using CLM software, you risk the process getting slowed down.
 Using CLM software, you can build automatic workflows that assign contracts to where they need to go throughout the process.
 As opposed to having contracts be sent manually, contracts at this stage will be automatically sent to the right people so they can approve it.

 The world is constantly on the move, and you should be doing your best to keep up with it.
 Contract execution should be quick and mobile.
 By using CLM software, you can set up workflows that make it easy to execute a contract.
 E-signature integration makes it so that contracts don't have to be printed out or faxed.
 They can just be sent over email, signed, and returned to your company within minutes - saving everyone time and money.

 Contract life cycle management doesn't end with both parties adding their signature to the contract.
 You need to review and manage the performance of the contract throughout its execution.
-This includes checking performance, evaluating how its performing against expectations, reviewing spending, and more.
+This includes checking performance, evaluating how it is performing against expectations, reviewing spending, and more.
 You also need to be watching the contract's performance so you can manage compliance.
 CLM software makes it easy to check on the progress of a contract.
 It will automatically gather all of the relevant data and compile it into reports that allow you to visualize the performance of your contracts.